• Home

 What are microgreens?

 I know, don’t they sound fascinating?
 They are the little seedlings of various fruits and veggies – pea shoots are my favorite!
 They can be tricky to find.
 Some supermarkets have them, and your local farmer’s market is also a good bet.
-And if you can’t find them, don’t worry…they are basically a garnish, and your butternut is going to taste just fine without them.
+And if you can’t find them, don’t worry…you can use your favorite chopped fresh herbs instead!

 Have a question that I didn’t cover?